 Some colleagues are already very well networked with local companies.
 This then leads to supervised internships and theses that involve problems with solution developments.
 It is not uncommon for this to lead to working student jobs, which are then linked to a permanent position after graduation.
 There are already company visits, keynote speeches or fireside chats with company representatives, but this could be expanded and made more permanent.

-What initiatives are you planning to make the faculty even more attractive to students?
+What initiatives are you planning to make the faculty even more attractive for students?

 As already mentioned above: More digitalization in teaching, practice-oriented projects, international mobility, but that is only ONE component.
 Another component is faculty life itself.
 So far, we have offered cycling tours, hikes, flying days, excursions abroad and barbecue events, which could have even more users.
 We have set up seating in House Z II to give students a space and place to get together after events and socialize offline.
 This creates an atmosphere of togetherness.